January 23, 2012

 Organizational review completed

 The results of a review of the district’s central office staff, requested by the Board of Education, outlines 20 specific findings and 18 recommended actions to better support students in classrooms.
 Read the entire report or the executive summary.
-Watch the video or the PowerPoint presentation.
+View the PowerPoint presentation.
 Read more.

 November 1, 2011